stacks-network/docs/src/pages/storage-hubs/digital-ocean-deploy.md

 5. Set the `serverName` to the droplet you just created.
 6. Set the `readURL` to the URL of the DigitalOcean space you just created.

-If your space URL called `https://meepers-hub-space.sfo2.digitaloceanspaces.com`, the `readURL` name is `https://meepers-hub-space.sfo2.digitaloceanspaces.com`.
-7. Set the `bucket` to the name of the DigitalOcean space you just created.
+If your space URL called `https://meepers-hub-space.sfo2.digitaloceanspaces.com,` the `readURL` name is `https://meepers-hub-space.sfo2.digitaloceanspaces.com.` 7.
+Set the `bucket` to the name of the DigitalOcean space you just created.

-If your space is called `meepers-hub-space`, the `bucket` value is `meepers-hub-space`.
+If your space is called `meepers-hub-space,` the `bucket` value is `meepers-hub-space`.

 8. Go back to your DigitalOcean dashboard open to your space key.
 9. Copy the **Key** and paste it into the `accessKeyId` value in the `config.json` file.
 10. Copy the **Secret** and paste it into the `secretAccessKey` value in the `config.json` file.
 11. In the DigitalOcean dashboard, choose the Spaces page.
 12. Copy the section of your space URL that follows the name.